rollingstarky/XueshuCrawler/README.md

 * `MYSQL_USER`: your mysql database's username
 * `MYSQL_PASS`: your mysql database's password
 * `MYSQL_DB`: the database that stores your data
+* `MONGO_URI`:the mongodb's uri(like `'host:port'`)
+* `MONGO_DB`：the mongodb's database name
+* `MONGO_COLLECTION`:the mongodb's collection name
 * `ALL_PAGE`: the number of pages you want to fetch
 * `PHANTOM_PATH`:the path of PhantomJS

 <br>To search another keyword,you can change line 19 of `xueshu\xueshu_spider.py`,
 from '非织造' to another keyword.

+If you want to enable Json file output and mysql database,please remove comments of the related lines.The default pipeline is Mongodb.

 ## Run